-5.28.1 Introduction: Arrangements within non-University premises on the Edinburgh bioQuarter campus (including the Royal Infirmary of Edinburgh and Building NINE) may vary in some details, but are broadly the same as for University premises, and steps to be taken in the event of a fire emergency are not substantially different.
+5.33.1 Introduction: Arrangements within non-University premises on the Edinburgh bioQuarter campus, including embedded spaces within the Royal Infirmary of Edinburgh, Royal Hospital for Children and Young People (Child Life & Health), and Building NINE, may vary in some details, but are broadly the same as for University premises, and steps to be taken in the event of a fire emergency are not substantially different.
 Occupiers of these premises must familiarise themselves with local arrangements so that they are entirely confident that they know how to respond to the sounding of fire alarms.
 It should be noted that alarms may be different to those that people will be familiar with in University of Edinburgh buildings.

-5.28.2 Special arrangements may exist for people with mobility, hearing and visual impairments etc and these should be made known to occupiers and visitors with special needs.
+5.33.2 Special arrangements may exist for people with mobility, hearing and visual impairments etc and these should be made known to occupiers and visitors with special needs.

-5.29.1 Actions to be Taken in the Event of a Fire Alarm Sounding: The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time):
+5.34.1 Actions to be Taken in the Event of a Fire Alarm Sounding: The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time):